-A Dose of Thankfulness
+Connecting With a Daily Dose of Thankfulness

 For most of us, it's easy to focus on what's not going right or what we don't like.
-We pay attention to what we would like to change about our life, our house, ourselves, our spouse, and our children.
-But, feelings of warmth, affection, and closeness don't thrive in a relationship by thinking about what we don’t like or want to change about that person.
+We pay attention to what we want to change about our life, our house, ourselves, our spouse, and our children.
+But, in relationships, warmth, affection, and closeness don't flourish when we focus on what we dislike or desire to change.

-Our feelings about our spouse and family members are the result of our dominant thoughts about them.
-So, if our dominant thoughts focus on our anger over a recent argument, our frustration over housework, or our irritation over an annoying habit, what are the results of those thoughts?
+Our feelings about our spouse and family members are the result of our frequent thoughts about them.
+So, if our predominant thoughts focus on our anger over a recent argument, our frustration over housework, or our irritation over an annoying habit, what are the results of those thoughts?
 Are they leading us to a more fulfilling, connected relationship?